 The course will help the participants to understand how to use the following tools:

-- Microsoft Word, PowerPoint: advanced use of the classic tools
+- Microsoft Word, PowerPoint: advanced use of the classic tools;

-- Microsoft Excel: in-depth, automated functions with macros, sharing data in a proper way
+- Microsoft Excel: in-depth, automated functions with macros, sharing data in a proper way;

-- Microsoft Sway: create interactive presentations
+- Microsoft Sway: create interactive presentations;

-- Microsoft Teams: organize a group video-conference
+- Microsoft Teams: organize a group video conference;

-- Microsoft Stream: open, manage and use the Stream gallery to create videos to use in your classroom
+- Microsoft Stream: open, manage and use the Stream gallery to create videos to use in your classroom;

-- Microsoft One Drive: learn how to manage all your files from the same place
+- Microsoft One Drive: learn how to manage all your files from the same place;

-- Share Point: create a website in with you can upload files, materials, plan lessons, link a video repository, share content, and receive content from your students.
+- SharePoint: create a website in which you can upload files, and materials, plan lessons, link a video repository, share content, and receive content from your students.

-Day 1 – Course introduction & Intro to Microsoft 365
+Day 1 – Course introduction & intro to Microsoft 365

-- Introduction to the course, the school, and the external week activities.
+- Introduction to the course, the school, and the external week activities;

-- Icebreaker activities using drama for trust and ensemble building.
+- Icebreaker activities using drama for trust and ensemble building;

 - Identification of needs and goals for each participant and relevant populations.